InnoBridge/EthPay/README.md

 ```

 # Usage
+You can access the OpenAPI UI for calling the endpoints by going to `http://<base-url>/swagger-ui/index.html` in your browser.
 ## POST `/auth/signup`
 This api is used to register a new user.
 The request body should contain the following fields:
 ```json